-New proposed laws on hate speech have been published and will be debated in the Oireachtas soon.
+New proposed laws on hate speech have been published and are currently being debated in the Oireachtas.
 The Criminal Justice (Incitement to Violence or Hatred and Hate Offences) Bill 2022 will (if enacted):

 - Create new laws to deal with hate crimes

 - Expand the protected characteristics to include gender (including gender identity and expression) and disability